 |790.2068||Recreational & performing arts management|

-Individual eBook titles can be accessed online through the Library Catalogue.
-A link to the book is given in the catalogue record.
+Individual eBook titles can be accessed online through Discover.
 You will need to login with your Leeds Beckett username and password to access the full text.
 The following eBook collections are also available:

-Staff and students can request new academic eBooks for the Library to buy.
+Staff and students can request new academic books for the Library to buy.

-This eBook requesting service is only for eBooks needed for individual study/research or to diversify the Library collection.
+This service is only for books needed for individual study/research or to diversify the Library collection.

-Check out the Request an eBook page to find out more about the service.
+Check out the Request a book page to find out more.